 5. Book Walker (Android, iOS, PC, Mac, Browser)

 Book Walker is a global ebook store for manga and light novels.
 It’s kind of like Amazon except it only sells those two things, which makes casual browsing easier.
-The storefront splits everything into categories like new releases, simulpubs of recent serialized chapters, award winning titles, and even series that are being adapted into anime.
+The storefront splits everything into categories like new releases, simulpubs of recent serialized chapters, award-winning titles, and even series that are being adapted into anime.
 In terms of discovery, I find the separation helpful.
 The major downside of this site, however, is that it’s based in Tokyo, so you may be charged foreign transaction fees.
 You also must use the website to make purchases, which is awkward if you’re all about the instant buy via app like I am.
 To make up for that, however, are the numerous promotions and sales.
 For example, when users make a purchase, they might receive a certain percentage back in the form of coins.
 These coins can then be used for future purchases.
 If you strategize just right, you can land some great deals.

 Renta is the romance manga site.
 It hosts English-language romance manga of all types: shojo, erotica, boys love, and Harlequin.
 (Did you know a fair number of Harlequin novels get adapted into manga?)
 The site has its own translation and adaptation team, so it offers a decent number of exclusive titles.
 Purchasing is a little different from what we’re used to in the West, so let me walk you through it.
 You can either rent a title for 48 hours or for an unlimited period of time.
-You can also upgrade to unlimited from a 48-hours rental.
+You can also upgrade to unlimited from a 48-hour rental.
 To do so, you can either pay directly or buy points, which you can then apply to your rentals.
 If you find yourself using this site a lot, I recommend going the point route because not only is buying points in bulk a better value, Renta also occasionally offers discounts on point bundles.